Overview

 Plugin setup

-Conversation extraction is built into memind-core.
+Conversation extraction is built intomemind-core.

 Document, image, audio, and tool-call extraction require the matching raw-data plugin dependency and runtime registration.